Factoring Fees - APY or Cost of Doing Business?

 - Howard Abrahams

-Let’s say you run a beverage company that sells to large retail chains like Whole Foods or Kroger.
-You ship $100,000 worth of product on Net 60 terms.
-That means you’ll wait two months to get paid, but in the meantime, you need to replenish inventory, pay suppliers, and fund the next round of production.
+Consider the example of a beverage company that sells to large retail chains like Whole Foods or Kroger.
+They business ships $100,000 worth of product on Net 60 terms.
+That means they'll wait two months to get paid, but in the meantime need to replenish inventory, pay suppliers, and fund the next round of production.

-To speed up cash flow, you work with a factor:
+To speed up cash flow, a factor can offer the following:

 A Better Lens: Factoring Fee as Cost Against Gross Margin